 Ethics for Bioscience

 This ten-week online module is designed to facilitate understanding, reflection on and engagement with key ethical issues thrown up by conducting clinical research, practising evidence-based health care and engaging with science and technology.

-The course materials are delivered online with discussion forums which enable interactive communication between students and the tutor, and encourage critical thought and interpretation of practical scenarios.
-The course contains guided readings, online discussion, case studies and other activities.
-Writing skills are helped through constructive feedback on the brief essays set during the course.
+The course materials are delivered online with discussion forums which enable interactive communication between students and the tutor.
+This encourages critical thought and interpretation of practical scenarios.
+The course also helps students develop their writing skills through constructive feedback on the brief essays set during the course.